aplteam/RegExHelp/README.md

 providing a tree structure, offering a powerful search feature and a proper index makes life significantly easier when it comes to Regular Expressions.

-In addition the help system also includes the "PCRE Syntax summary" which is coming as a seperate document in a standard Dyalog implementation.
+In addition the help system also includes the "PCRE Syntax summary" which is coming as a separate document in a standard Dyalog implementation.

 ![RegExHelp GUI](RegExHelp.png?raw=true "RegExHelp GUI")